dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dbcontext-creation.md

 If your startup project is an ASP.NET Core app, the tools try to obtain the DbContext object from the application's service provider.

-The tool first try to obtain the service provider by invoking `Program.BuildWebHost()` and accessing the `IWebHost.Services` property.
+The tools first try to obtain the service provider by invoking `Program.BuildWebHost()` and accessing the `IWebHost.Services` property.

 > [!NOTE]